Leafycashstarlord/Group-Projects/README.md

 # Group-Projects

-Any and all group projects that I have worked on outside of work or school.
+Any and all group projects that I have worked on in an unofficial capacity.